By Mike Andresen

 With the cool weather quickly fading behind us, the increased danger of carbon monoxide (CO) poisoning from a faulty muffler also begins to subside.
 This is a concern I think about every time I fly my 59-year-old aircraft during the cooler months.
 While I’m confident in the maintenance and condition, parts do fail.
 Recently, there have been three CO events that

-The following are the NTSB reports of the aviation accidents that have occurred in Arizona from start of this year though late February.
-APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having
+The following are the NTSB reports of the aviation accidents that have occurred in Arizona from late February through late March.
+The APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and take the action necessary to prevent them from having

 For all you backcountry adventurers, we’ve lined up a few weekend fly ins this fall where we can catch up with each other and enjoy the backcountry!
 We made such great strides over the last few years re-opening our backcountry to aviation, and had lots of fun and friendship in the process!
 Each of these airstrips also needs a little TLC to keep them in safe condition

 Our 2019 safety record is off to a bad start this year starting with the fatal accident out in the Kingman area in January.

 The woman pilot, a resident of Prescott Valley, was found dead at the scene, according to MCSO.
 Her passenger, also from Prescott Valley, was found in serious condition and taken to Kingman Regional Medical Center.
 He was later moved to a Las Vegas

 Winter in Arizona was in full swing in the month of February.
 On Saturday the 23rd, the mountains around Tucson were white capped.
 That made front page news in the local newspaper on Sunday.
 February 2nd is Ground Hog Day.
 The original Ground Hog weather forecaster; Punxsutawney Phil, did not see his shadow, and predicted an early spring.
 Punxsutawney is a small farming